-The Institute of Materials Systems collaborates with governmental and private sectors in areas of materials research and applications, focusing on quality control, performance, development and use of standard procedures, and quality assurance materials used in the region.
-Objectives of the institute are to conduct scientific research focused on materials properties and applications in harsh environments; assist governmental departments in establishing local and regional codes of practice; provide independent technical evaluation and consultation services on materials-related issues: enhance education through seminars, conferences and short courses; and establish collaboration with similar centers of excellence worldwide.
+The Institute of Materials Systems (IMS) was established to promote materials research and education.
+It collaborates with governmental and private sectors in areas of materials research and applications, focusing on quality control, performance. development and use of standard procedures, and quality assurance materials used in the region.
+Objectives of the institute are to conduct scientific research focused on materials properties and applications in harsh environments; assist governmental departments in establishing local and regional codes of practice: provide independent technical evaluation and consultation services on materials-related issues: enhance education through seminars, conferences and short courses: and establish collaboration with similar centers of excellence worldwide.